snirkap/Eks.project/README.md

 3. deploy aws load balancer controller https://docs.aws.amazon.com/eks/latest/userguide/lbc-helm.html (to delete the iamserviceaccount: eksctl delete iamserviceaccount aws-load-balancer-controller --cluster=my-cluster --namespace=kube-system)
 4. install the External Secrets Operator with this https://external-secrets.io/latest/introduction/getting-started/
 5. create a user with the role to read form the secret manager
+6. create a secret with the access key and the secret accesskey of the user that you created for the secret store
-6. deploy the secret store
+7. deploy the secret store
-7. deploy the external secret store
+8. deploy the external secret store